Olasergiolas/MC13224V-bootloader/README.md

 ## Description

-This is an ongoing effort to write a bootloader (BSP, HAL, drivers, etc.) in ASM and C for the MC1322x family of ARM processors.
+This is an ongoing effort to write a bootloader (BSP, HAL, drivers, etc.) in ASM and C for the MC1322x family of ARM SoCs.

 ## References